 Hershey's Historic Spaces

-You undoubtedly associate candy maker Milton S. Hershey with the Great American Chocolate Bar, but did you know that he created hundreds of jobs during the Great Depression?
-Hershey’s “Great Building Campaign” not only strengthened the local economy during a nationwide crisis but left us with some of the town’s most iconic and historic buildings, including The Hotel Hershey® and Hershey Theatre.
+Mr. Hershey’s “Great Building Campaign” not only strengthened the local economy during a nationwide crisis but left us with some of the town’s most iconic and historic buildings, including The Hotel Hershey® and Hershey Theatre.
+Let's take a look at "the town that Milt built."

-The Great Building Campaign & Mr. Hershey’s Love For His Town
+The Great Building Campaign

 When asked what it was like in Hershey during the Depression, locals remarked, “What Depression?”
 Amid the fallout from the stock market crash in 1929, Hershey’s chocolate company continued to see comfortable sales and profits due to the affordability of his candy bars and products.
 More importantly, Mr. Hershey cared deeply for his town and all the people in it.
 With the low-cost building materials and available workforce, Milton Hershey gave 600 construction workers a new purpose and food on their table.